 Blood tests can show whether certain biomarkers are present, and biomarkers can give information about which autoimmune disease, if any, a person has.

-- Antinuclear antibody: Around 95% of people with lupus will have a positive result in the ANA test.
-However, some people test positive for ANA but do not have lupus.
-Other tests must confirm the diagnosis.
+- Antinuclear antibody: Around 95% of people with lupus will have a positive result in the ANA test, although some people test positive for ANA without having lupus.

 - Anti-U1RNP antibody: Around

 25–30%of people with lupus have anti-U1RNP antibodies, and fewer than 1% of people without lupus have them.
 However, it may be present with other autoimmune conditions.

 have been linkedto various immune conditions, including SLE.

 - Antihistone antibodies: Antibodies to histones are proteins that play a role in the structure of DNA.
 People with DIL or SLE

 - Serum (blood) complement test: This test measures the levels of proteins that the body consumes when inflammation takes place.
 Low levels suggest inflammation is present, and the condition may be active.

 - Nonspecific tests: Various other tests look for markers of inflammation, including C-reactive protein and erythrocyte sedimentation rate.